Inpatient Rehabilitation Program

 Program outcomes

-• The average length of stay for our patients was approximately 12 days, compared to the region which was 13.5.
+• The average length of stay for our patients was approximately 11.3 days.

-• 86.4% of our patients returned to the community versus another level of care.
-Region was 77.9%.
+• 85.7% of our patients returned to the community versus another level of care.

-• Patients received an average of over 3 hours of therapy 5 days per week.
+• Patients received about 3 hours of therapy per day, 5 days a week.

 Back to Top